International-Data-Spaces-Association/IDS-BaseCamp/CONTRIBUTING.md

 # Contributing to the IDS Base Camp

-The following is a set of guidelines for contributing to the Dataspace Connector.
+The following is a set of guidelines for contributing to the IDS Base Camp.
 You are very welcome to contribute to this project when you find a bug, want to suggest an improvement, or have an idea for a useful feature.
 For this, always create an issue and a corresponding branch, and follow our style guides as described below.

-Please note that we have a [code of conduct](CODE_OF_CONDUCT.md) that all developers should stick to.
+Please note that we have a [code of conduct](CODE_OF_CONDUCT.md) that all contributors should stick to.

 ## Changelog